Musiker15/msk_givevehicle/README.md

 # msk_vehicleItems
-Give or Delete Vehicles with Command or Item
+Give Vehicles with Command or Item and Delete Vehicles with Command

 ## Ingame Command Usage ##
 ```lua